dan-fritchman/Thesis/content.md

 ![](fig/cim-column.png "Compute in Memory Column")
 ![](fig/cim-macro.png "Compute in Memory Macro")

 Notably, the conclusions of [@fritchmancim2021] were that programmed-custom layout did not provide a sufficient benefit to the compute in memory circuit to justify its use over the more common digital PnR flow.
 This largely boiled down to a mismatch in layout area between its two primary functions, _compute_ and _memory_.
 Bit for bit, compute is much larger, and hence mitigates the benefit of tightly coupling its layout in memory.

-This example of [@fritchmancim2021] generalizes across much of the historic usage of the programmed-custom layout model.
+This example from [@fritchmancim2021] generalizes across much of the historic usage of the programmed-custom layout model.
 Programmed-custom tends to work well for circuits that are highly structured, repetitive, and parametric - i.e. SRAMs, and not much else.

 - FIXME:
 - cite SRAM22/ Substrate [@kumar2023]